crasmarum/CNet/README.md

 See  the file [cnet.cpp](https://github.com/crasmarum/CNet/blob/a31b701317c5aa98da7dc59ca7bf928fcc53af8c/cnet.cpp)  for more details.

 ## Embedding Layer
 The Embedding Layer is used only as the main input for the neural network.
-The main vaiables of an embedding layer are the embedding dimension, the number of embedings and the maximum number of input tokens.
+The main variables of an embedding layer are the embedding dimension, the number of embeddings and the maximum number of input tokens.
 For example, in the following code snippet we create an embedding consisting of `no_embedings = 100` tokens of dimension `emb_dim = 300` that has an input of maximum `max_in_tokens = 64` tokens and has an output of `emb_dim * max_no_tokens = 300 * 64` complex numbers.
 Note that the output is padded with zeros if necessary.